AnithaDharaneedharan/100daysOfAutumnCoding/README.md

 Day 3: Sep 24, 2020 Github :

-Today's Progress: Building codepen clone using React and libraries
+Today's Progress: Understanding classes . objects, static methods and this

-Thoughts: Always this refers to the current object the code is written in (the parent), so check the scope of this
+Thoughts: Always this refers to the current object the code is written in (the parent), so check the scope of this.
+Class is the blue print and objects are real world

 Experimented with: Classes , Objects , Static method and scope